Acex215/usd-exchange/CONTRIBUTING.md

 > Important : When building multiple flavors using the same working directories, you need to rebuild using `-x/--clean` to force premake to re-create all artifacts.

 If you attempt a build and it is not successful, it may be because the upstream dependencies do not exist in this particular combination on your current platform.
-Validate that the packages for OpenUSD, Omniverse Transcoding, and Python all exist and are able to be downloaded successfully.
+Validate that the packages for OpenUSD and Python all exist and are able to be downloaded successfully.

 If your dependencies do exist and you are hitting a compiler or linker issue, you may have found an edge case in the build system that we have not accounted for yet.
 Feel free to file a GitHub Issue or ask in the appropriate forum.